 All of the skulls were picked up while walking or salvaged from roadkill.
-I would let them weather as much as necessary, clean them up and then soak them in the three-percent hydrogen peroxide available at most grocery or drug stores.
+I would let them weather as much as necessary, clean them and then soak them in the three-percent hydrogen peroxide available at most grocery or drug stores.
 I would then glue them together with a crazy glue and spray with a clear lacquer for preservation.
+If they were too discolored, I’d paint them white first.

 O’Possum.
 Note the ridge on top.